Kristina01111000/Drws_site/README.md

 plugins im using on dr ws site:

 - peepso
-	- removed video plugin (it had malware in it)
-	- see if he wants it put back in
+	- removed video plugin (it had malware in it), maybe put back in the future
 	- maybe remove email plugin?, it doesn't appear to add anything that we need
 		- if it does I can't get it to work
 - learndash